A typical medium cluster approach for multi-branch phonon localization: Introduction

-Despite the progress, modeling, and simulation of complex realistic features responsible for phonon localization in materials remains challenging.
-An effective numerical method would involve constructing material-specific force-constant models and solving them.
+Despite this progress, modeling phonon localization in realistic materials remains challenging.
+An effective numerical method must construct material-specific force-constant models and solve the resulting lattice-dynamical problem.
 The absence of lattice translational symmetry in disordered solids and the breakdown of the Bloch theorem make this task difficult to solve straightforwardly.
 Moreover, force-constants calculations are computationally expensive compared to electronic case hopping calculations, and maintaining the force-constants sum rule can be challenging, especially in the presence of disorder.
 The inclusion of vibration directions adds another layer of complexity to the problem due to the correlations, where the vibration of an atom at site $R_l$ in the $\alpha$ direction is coupled with the vibration of an atom at site $R_{l^\prime}$ in the $\beta$ direction.
-Furthermore, accurately capturing Anderson localization in such systems is challenging, as it often requires the calculation of two-particle transport quantities or finite-size scaling analysis that can be computationally expensive, particularly for complex realistic models. ~\cite{PhysRevB.95.144208}
+Furthermore, accurately capturing Anderson localization in such systems is challenging, as it often requires the calculation of two-particle transport quantities or finite-size scaling analysis that can be computationally expensive, particularly for complex realistic models. ~\cite{PhysRevB.95.144208}.
+Nonetheless, first-principles-based workflows have recently begun to tackle phonon localization in specific materials systems.~\cite{PhysRevLett.118.145701,coatings12040422}